LorenzoRidi/gcp-black-friday-analytics/README.md

 - launch the start.sh file to provision and start the processing pipeline: `bash start.sh`.

 ## Credits
-The Python app that collects tweets and publish them on Pub/Sub comes from the really nice example "Real-Time Data Analysis with Kubernetes, Cloud Pub/Sub, and BigQuery" published here: https://cloud.google.com/solutions/real-time/kubernetes-pubsub-bigquery.
+The Python appplication that collects tweets and publish them on Pub/Sub comes from the really nice example "Real-Time Data Analysis with Kubernetes, Cloud Pub/Sub, and BigQuery" published here: https://cloud.google.com/solutions/real-time/kubernetes-pubsub-bigquery.